Summer Technology Camps in Illinois

 Our IL summer camps immerse students in a STEM learning experience unlike any other.
 Choose from courses in game design, web design, coding, programming in Java and C++, Minecraft modding, filmmaking, robotics, photography, and more.
 With 8 students maximum per instructor, we customize our curriculum around you.
 You’ll build real-world skills, make new friends, and discover how your talents and passions can lead to a future career.
 Depending on location and program, students will eat in the university dining hall and explore campus.
 Overnight campers sleep right in the college dorms!

-In Illinois, we offer Evanston summer camps held at Northwestern University, Lake Forest camps held at Lake Forest College, Chicago summer camps held at Loyola University, and Lisle tech camps held at Benedictine University.
+In Illinois, we offer Evanston summer camps held at Northwestern University, Lake Forest camps held at Lake Forest College, Chicago summer camps held at Loyola University, Lisle tech camps held at Benedictine University, and more.
 Do something BIG this summer!
 Check IL computer camp availability below.

 Illinois Camp Locations